Analysis | Trump’s incoherent defense of his coronavirus response

 “I’m not looking to be dishonest; I don’t want people to panic,” Trump said.

 The asymmetric comparisons didn’t end there.
 At another point, Trump criticized Joe Biden for calling for a mask mandate.
-But in doing so, he spoke about his opponent as if he actually had the power to implement such a thing.
+But in doing so, he spoke about his Democratic opponent as if he actually had the power to implement such a thing.

 “I will say this: They said at the Democrat convention, they’re going to do a national mandate,” Trump said.
 “They never did it, because they’ve checked out and they didn’t do it.
 And a good question is you ask, like, Joe Biden — they said we’re going to do a national mandate on masks.”